datatrail-jhu/10_dsjob/scripts/03_website_script.md

 When blogdown::serve_site() is run, every time you save a change to the files of your website, the preview will update and you'll be able to see what changes have been made and how they'll appear on your website!
 Now that you've edited those two lines of code in config.toml, your preview should look something like this.

 Now that we have the skeleton of the website ready and our theme preview looks as we expected, we're ready to start editing the content of the website to make it your own.
 This is where you should edit the text to match your information.
 Thus, where it says "Jane Doe" in this lesson, put your name in your files.
 When a description is included, make sure you're writing information about yourself, and not word for word what's in this lesson.
 You really want employers to know about you!
-With that all settled, let's start adding information about you to hte website.
+With that all settled, let's start adding information about you to the website.
 To do this open the file index.md in the directory /cloud/project/content/author/admin.
-Now and in the future, you'll want to edit this file so that it's alwasy as up-to-date as possible.
+Now and in the future, you'll want to edit this file so that it's always as up-to-date as possible.
 In this file you'll want to edit all the sections you see here with information about yourself.

 Once you save this file, the changes should be visible on your website preview!
 You can scroll down to this section or click the "Home" section on the navigation bar at top to see the changes to your website.